dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 * **Capturing function arguments**: when LBR is used together with PEBS (see [@sec:secPEBS]), it is possible to capture function arguments, since according to [x86 calling conventions](https://en.wikipedia.org/wiki/X86_calling_conventions),[^12] the first few arguments of a callee are passed in registers that are recorded in a PEBS entry. [@IntelOptimizationManual, Appendix B, Chapter B.3.3.4]
 * **Basic Block Execution Counts**: since all the basic blocks between a branch IP (source) and the previous target in the LBR stack are executed exactly once, it’s possible to evaluate the execution rate of basic blocks inside a program.
 This process involves building a map of starting addresses of each basic block and then traversing collected LBR stacks backward. [@IntelOptimizationManual, Appendix B, Chapter B.3.3.4]

 [^2]: Linux `perf script` manual page - [http://man7.org/linux/man-pages/man1/perf-script.1.html](http://man7.org/linux/man-pages/man1/perf-script.1.html).

-[^3]: Utilized by `perf record --call-graph dwarf`.
-[^4]: We cannot necessarily drive conclusions about function call counts in this case.
-For example, we cannot say that `foo` calls `bar` 10 times more than `zoo`.
-It could be the case that `foo` calls `bar` once, but it executes an expensive path inside `bar` while `zoo` calls `bar` lots of times but returns quickly from it.
-[^5]: The report header generated by perf confuses users because it says `21K of event cycles`.
+[^5]: The report header generated by perf might still be confusing because it says `21K of event cycles`.
 But there are `21K` LBR entries, not `cycles`.
-[^6]: Analyzing raw LBR stacks - [https://easyperf.net/blog/2019/05/06/Estimating-branch-probability](https://easyperf.net/blog/2019/05/06/Estimating-branch-probability).
+[^6]: Analyzing raw LBR stacks - [https://easyperf.net/blog/2019/05/06/Estimating-branch-probability](https://easyperf.net/blog/2019/05/06/Estimating-branch-probability)
-[^7]: Adding `-F +srcline_from,srcline_to` slows down building report.
-Hopefully, in newer versions of perf, decoding time will be improved.
-[^8]: This example is taken from the real-world application, 7-zip benchmark: [https://github.com/llvm-mirror/test-suite/tree/master/MultiSource/Benchmarks/7zip](https://github.com/llvm-mirror/test-suite/tree/master/MultiSource/Benchmarks/7zip).
-Although the output of perf report is trimmed a little bit to fit nicely on a page.
+[^7]: LLVM test-suite 7zip benchmark - [https://github.com/llvm-mirror/test-suite/tree/master/MultiSource/Benchmarks/7zip](https://github.com/llvm-mirror/test-suite/tree/master/MultiSource/Benchmarks/7zip)
 [^9]: Building a probability density function for the latency of an arbitrary basic block - [https://easyperf.net/blog/2019/04/03/Precise-timing-of-machine-code-with-Linux-perf](https://easyperf.net/blog/2019/04/03/Precise-timing-of-machine-code-with-Linux-perf).
-[^10]: In the source code, line `dec.c:174` expands a macro that has a self-contained branch.
-That’s why the source and destination happen to be on the same line.

 [^11]: I.e., when outcomes of branches are not taken.
 [^12]: X86 calling conventions - [https://en.wikipedia.org/wiki/X86_calling_conventions](https://en.wikipedia.org/wiki/X86_calling_conventions)
-[^16]: M - Mispredicted, P - Predicted.